CARI4D: Category Agnostic 4D Reconstruction of Human-Object Interaction: Abstract

 \section{Abstract}

-Accurate capture of human-object interaction from ubiquitous sensors like RGB cameras is important for applications in human understanding, gaming, and robot learning.
-However, inferring 4D interactions from a single RGB view is highly challenging due to the unknown object and human information, depth ambiguity, occlusion, and complex motion, which hinder consistent 3D and temporal reconstruction.
-Previous methods simplify the setup by assuming ground truth object template or constraining to a limited set of object categories.
+Capturing human-object interaction from RGB cameras is important for human understanding, gaming, and robot learning.
+Yet 4D reconstruction from a single view is hard, and prior works often assume known object template or limited categories.
 We present \method{}, the first category-agnostic method that reconstructs spatially and temporarily consistent 4D human-object interaction at metric scale from monocular RGB videos.
 To this end, we propose a pose hypothesis selection algorithm that robustly integrates the individual predictions from foundation models, jointly refine them through a learned render-and-compare paradigm to ensure spatial, temporal and pixel alignment, and finally reasoning about intricate contacts for further refinement satisfying physical constraints.
-Experiments show that our method outperforms prior art by 38\% on in-distribution dataset and 36\% on unseen dataset in terms of reconstruction error.
+Experiments show that our method outperforms prior art by 35\% on in-distribution dataset and 36\% on unseen dataset in terms of reconstruction error.
 Our model generalizes beyond the training categories and thus can be applied zero-shot to in-the-wild internet videos.
-Our code and pretrained models will be publicly released.
+Our code and pretrained models are released.